Greginkansas/-openhab-openhab1wiki/RFXCOM-Binding.md

 ## Finding the correct values

-If you want to add cheap devices like PT2622 remotes, contacts, sensors or wireless outlets and don't know the correct values, you can start OpenHAB in debug mode, press the buttons on the original remote or act on the sensor.
+If you want to add cheap 433 MHz devices like PT2622 remotes, contacts, sensors or wireless outlets and don't know the correct values, you can start OpenHAB in debug mode, press the buttons on the original remote or act on the sensor.

 To pair the entry-level wireless remote outlets (Elro, Intertechno, Intertek, Pollin, ...) you can do the following: